- Oops!Something went wrong.Please try again later.

 Coady seems suited to Southgate’s new three-man defence as he is used to playing in a similar system week-in and week-out at club level but Wolves have chopped and changed this season and their form has suffered, which may raise questions over his inclusion.

 Keane began the season well with Everton, started both the autumn’s friendlies against Wales and the Republic of Ireland, and has carried his form through to the second-half of the season.
-Not always comfortable playing in a high line.
+Southgate will be taking note.

 Matching Calvert-Lewin’s underlying numbers but was not starting regularly enough under Frank Lampard to find rhythm and stake his claim.
-An ankle injury has disrupted his minutes under Tuchel and is likely to prevent him from a March call-up.
+Tuchel is still figuring out his first-choice line-up and it remains to be seen if Abraham fits into it.

 Unfortunate to miss out on the November camp through injury.
 Phillips did well without truly excelling on his four England appearances so far and it remains to be seen whether he is suited to the new system.